 - All aspects of the application are online.
 No paper applications will be accepted.

 - Now open to emerging AND established professional artists.
 Past programs only allowed accomplished professional artists.

 - Residency requirement: Must be a resident of Hillsborough County for 12 continuous months before application.
-This changed from 24 months to 12 months.
+This decreased from 24 months to 12 months.

-- Grant purpose/project: The new grant program only supports two types of “projects:” The project must be one of two things — either an education experience that will make a difference in the artists’ career growth OR a piece of non-disposable equipment that would be pivotable to advancing the artist’s career.
+- Grant purpose/project: The new grant program only supports two types of “projects:” an education experience that will grow the artist’s career OR non-disposable equipment that will advance the artist’s skills.

 - Work samples: Simplified requirements for all disciplines.

 Arts organizations and artists receiving funding must display the Arts Council logo and Hillsborough County logo on all promotional materials and give proper credit for funding (as stated in the grant contract) to increase awareness of local funding for the arts and its importance.
-Artists are expected to display credit for funding on their website, through social media, printed and electronic collateral via display of logos and/or a text statement such as:
+Artists must display credit for funding on their website, in social media, printed and electronic collateral by displaying the logos and/or a text statement such as:

-The Arts Council’s grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners.
-We are grateful for the continued support of our community that makes art happen.
+The Arts Council’s grant programs are possible thanks to funds from the Hillsborough County Board of County Commissioners.
+We are grateful for their continued support.